What the Options Market Tells Us About Micron Technology

-Whales with a lot of money to spend have taken a noticeably bearish stance on Micron Technology.
+Investors with a lot of money to spend have taken a bullish stance on Micron Technology (NASDAQ:MU).

-Looking at options history for Micron Technology (NASDAQ:MU) we detected 64 trades.

-If we consider the specifics of each trade, it is accurate to state that 39% of the investors opened trades with bullish expectations and 46% with bearish.

-In terms of liquidity and interest, the mean open interest for Micron Technology options trades today is 3466.68 with a total volume of 24,532.00.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for Micron Technology's big money trades within a strike price range of $50.0 to $135.0 over the last 30 days.
+Looking at the volume and open interest is a powerful move while trading options.
+This data can help you track the liquidity and interest for Micron Technology's options for a given strike price.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Micron Technology's whale trades within a strike price range from $90.0 to $145.0 in the last 30 days.

 |Symbol